 -

-Assure Confidentiality and Anonymity: Assure patients that their responses are confidential and will be used solely for improving services.
-This encourages honest and open feedback.
-Consider offering anonymous surveys to further assure patients that their identity will not be linked to their responses.
-Include a confidentiality and anonymity statement at the beginning of the survey to build trust.
+Assure Confidentiality and Anonymity: Assure patients that their responses are confidential and will be used solely for improving services to encourage honest and open feedback.
+Consider offering anonymous surveys to further assure patients that their identity will not be revealed.

-2. Sharing NPS Surveys in Different Healthcare Settings
+2. Strategic Sharing NPS Surveys in Different Healthcare

-Implementing NPS surveys in healthcare settings requires strategic dissemination to ensure comprehensive feedback across various touchpoints.
+The next step in implementing NPS surveys in healthcare settings requires strategic dissemination to ensure comprehensive feedback across various touchpoints.
 The approach varies depending on the type of healthcare facility and the patient journey within each setting.
-Here’s a guide on how to effectively share NPS surveys in hospitals, clinics, aged care facilities, and pharmacies:
+Here’s how you can do it:

 a.
 Hospitals and Clinics